 Our amended and restated bylaws provide for a majority voting standard for uncontested director elections and a mechanism for consideration of the resignation of an incumbent director who does not receive a majority of the votes cast in an uncontested election.
 Under the majority voting standard, a majority of the votes cast means that the number of shares voted "for" a director nominee must exceed the number of votes cast "against" that director nominee.
 In contested elections where the number of nominees exceeds the number of directors to be elected, the vote standard will be a plurality of votes cast.
-In addition, if an incumbent director is nominated in an uncontested election, the director nominee does not receive a majority of the votes cast, the Corporate Governance and Nominating Committee will make a recommendation to the Board on whether to accept or reject the resignation, or whether other action should be taken.
+In addition, if an incumbent director's nominated in an uncontested election, the director nominee is required, as a condition of the director's nomination, to submit an irrevocable letter of resignation to the Chairman of the Board.
+If an incumbent director nominee does not receive a majority of the votes cast, the Corporate Governance and Nominating Committee will make a recommendation to the Board on whether to accept or reject the resignation, or whether other action should be taken.
 The Board will act on the Committee's recommendation and publicly disclose its decision within 90 days from the date of certification of the election results.
 The director whose resignation is being considered will not participate in the recommendation of the Committee or the Board's decision.